chuckmasterson/chuckmasterson.github.io/_posts/2018-10-11-circle-tour-closing-loop.md

 <!--sep-->

 “You know, I was kind of thinking about that last night,” I said.
 Last night we’d camped out at a roadside park where two tannic waterfalls of the Tioga Creek crash down on their way to Sturgeon River and the Lake.
-The nice picnic tables and lawn were guarded only by a sign that said <span class="small-caps">No overnight camping</span>, which naturally none of us saw.
+The nice picnic tables and lawn were guarded only by a sign that said <span class="smallcaps">No overnight camping</span>, which naturally none of us saw.
 “Why *are* we biking around the Lake?
 We never really talked about it when we started.”

 It turned out we all had different reasons.
 Maria, for instance, after a tumultuous last year, had started settling back into a sense of balance in life, in part with the guidance and inspiration of the Lake, one presence she could be sure of, and was riding to spend closer time with a good friend.
 Ava, meanwhile, was riding to push herself: Ava is always attempting to do something more than she’s ever done, be better than she’s ever been.
 Before this trip the farthest she’d ever ridden a bike was about fifty miles.
 The trip ended up 1,425.
 When the question got around the table to Katie, she said: “Because I wanted to?
 And because I like riding my bike, and I like being with my friends.”
 And ever since she moved to Ashland for college (and then stayed), Katie’s held a pure and unironic love for the Chequamegon Bay’s little towns full of earnest hippies and other weirdos just figuring it out day by day, and the Lake that anchors them.